 Breastfeeding is important to create and reinforce the beautiful and emotional bond between mother and baby and a comfortable latch is crucial to determine the success of breastfeeding.
 The benefits of it are well known and some research has proven that this stage in an infant’s life is critical to forming healthy attachment and behavioral health in the future; to maximize vital skin-to-skin contact with your baby, spending the time to find a successful breastfeeding position is essential.

-One last thing to remember: latching and suckling is a complex action for babies and even though it comes as an innate behaviour, it takes time to master.
-Don't give up too quickly and keep trying making small changes and look for improvements.
+One last thing to remember: latching and suckling is a complex action for babies and even though it comes as an innate behavior, it takes time to master.
+Don't give up too quickly and keep trying to make small changes and look for improvements.
 Breastfeeding might take some time before being completely established!

 Latching And Bottle Feeding

 Latching is not just an issue during breastfeeding.
 In fact, many of the most common latching problems occur during a transitional period when a breastfed baby needs to take a bottle.
 This is largely due to nipple confusion.
 When a baby becomes accustomed to feeding on a natural breast, encountering a baby bottle won’t feel the same, and the baby might not recognize the bottle as familiar and latch.
 This could potentially lead to the common issue of baby bottle refusal.